Student Volunteer Forces

 Student volunteer soldiers in Daegu in 1950.

 Student Volunteer Forces (학도의용군) or Student Volunteer Troops (학도의용대), also known as Student Volunteer Soldiers (학도의용병) or simply Student Soldiers (학도병), were students that fought against the North Korean forces and Chinese forces on behalf of South Korea during the Korean War.

-Students volunteered or were conscripted into the Republic of Korea Armed Forces as emergency troops to fight against North Korea's invasion of South Korea.
-The invasion triggered the conflict and almost overran the country.
+Students volunteered or were conscripted into the Republic of Korea Armed Forces as emergency troops to fight against North Korea's invasion of South Korea, which almost overran the country.
 The student volunteer troops were demobilized when South Korean and United Nations forces secured the 38th parallel in March 1951, when most of them returned to their education and some enlisted in the ROK Army.

 Term

 The term "student soldier" has two meanings in South Korea.
 Firstly, student soldiers who served in the Imperial Japanese Armed Forces during World War II in the Japanese occupation period (refer to 学徒出陣).
 Secondly, student soldiers who served in the South Korean Armed Forces during the Korean War.

 Student soldiers who fought in the Korean War prefer to be called Student Volunteer Forces.